shijxcs/LIFT/README.md

 * Torchvision 0.15
 * Tensorboard

-- Other dependencies are listed in `requirements.txt`.
+- Other dependencies are listed in [requirements.txt](requirements.txt).

 To install requirements, run: